 - Affects the health of people residing in cities

 - Disturbs in sleeping, eating and migration cycle of birds

 - It hampers the study of astronomy and meteorology in the night sky as it becomes difficult to observe

-To reduce this type of pollution we should improve the outdoor lighting practices orelse rather than serving the purpose of providing visibility and safety at night, it will start hampering the lives of others.
-Here are few tips on how to control it.
+To reduce this type of pollution, we should improve the outdoor lighting practices or else rather than serving the purpose of providing visibility and safety at night, it will start hampering the lives of others.
+Here are a few tips on how to control it:

-- Try to use CFL (compact fluorescent lamps) and LED bulbs that produce warm white light.
-There are some LED lights available in the market which causes eyestrain and impairs night vision adding towards light pollution.
+- Try to use CFL (compact fluorescent lamps) and LED (light-emitting diode) bulbs that produce warm white light.
+There are some LED lights available in the market which cause eye strain and impairs night vision adding towards light pollution.